OysteinAmundsen/gymsystems/README.md

 `npm run build:server:watch`

-If you allready have built the docker containers, you can run the server in development mode using this command, which will continously build the backend while you develop.
+This command will continously build the backend while you develop.

-`npm run start:server`
+`npm run start:server:watch`

-You will need to start a separate shell in order to run the server though, and there is no hot-reload implemented, so you need to restart the server each time you want to test your changes.
+You will need to start a separate shell in order to run the server though, this command uses `nodemon` to watch for changes and restarts the server automatically upon changes.
+In order to run the server, you will require a database.
+This is provided for you in the `gymsystems_db` docker container.

 #### While deveoping frontend ####